Global Poverty & its Colonial Roots: a Re-Education

 The legacy of British colonialism must be on the curriculum

-The Black Lives Matter movement in the UK has re-ignited calls to teach the truth about the damage done by British colonialism, and its legacy today. petition calling for the government to make the UK’s colonial past a compulsory part of the curriculum has now gained over 264,000 signatures.
+The Black Lives Matter movement in the UK has re-ignited calls to teach the truth about the damage done by British colonialism, and its legacy today.
+A petition calling for the government to make the UK’s colonial past a compulsory part of the curriculum has now gained over 264,000 signatures.

 It’s time we take matters into our own hands.
 Health Poverty Action has been working with teachers, activists, academics and students to create a 90-minute lesson plan – Global Poverty & its Colonial Roots: A Re-Education.